 Class 8 Civics Chapter 8 Question Answers

-CBSE NCERT Solutions for Class 8 Social Science Civics Chapter 8 Confronting Marginalisation updated form for session 2022-23.
+CBSE NCERT Solutions for Class 8 Social Science Civics Chapter 8 Law and Social Justice for session 2023-24.
 Download these solutions for offline use or use as it is without downloading online.
 Join the Discussion Forum to ask your doubts in Education and share your knowledge.

 Important Notes on 8th Civics Chapter 8

 In 1984, there were very few laws protecting the environment in India, and the there was hardly any enforcement of these laws.
 The environment was treated as a ‘free’ entity and any industry could pollute the air and water without any restrictions.

 Whether it was our rivers, air and groundwater – the environment was being polluted and the health of people disregarded.